CJP-Whitt/CS355_Database_Webpage/README.md

+# (Depreciated- Database has been removed after assignment was graded)

 # CS355 Database Accessible Webpage
 Project on making a website accessible database based on airport statistics.
 This project takes a 100 row sample from a huge airport statitstics file and lets you access and query it through a webpage.